 Former developers and contributors (in no particular order): Grey, Christoph, Pawel Ryszka, MaRcin, Arika, Raddar, SeaDemon, Towarzysz Szumek, Offtime, Ofman, Devek, Smookie, Alderous, Panda, Hawk, Sejtan, TomiD, Ktos, Sigma-6, Turkish Union Mod.
 Read about them below.

-At this moment no downloadable content of Silent War is available.
 If you’re interested in mod history, you may check out the 2006 Beta released publicly (requires ECP).
 Note that this outdated content in no way indicates the quality of final mod!
 Also don’t forget to read Silent War development history in a section below!

 You can also check out several addons developed for Silent War in the past and released independently:

 - MiG-29 by SeaDemon, Raddar and TomiD (2004)

 In 2002 two Polish addon-makers – Grey and Christoph – formed a group know as White Socks Entertainment.
 Christoph was known for the very first Polish addons for Operation Flashpoint.
 Grey on the other hand was working on missions and had an idea for a mod focusing on fictional conflict between Poland and Belarus.
 That was the foundation on which Silent War was built.